WeikFu/PSTDF/README.md

-The python code of PSTDF and datasets in paper "Deep Forest and Pruned Syntax Tree-based Classification Method ";
+The python code of PSTDF and datasets in paper "Deep Forest and Pruned Syntax Tree-based Classification Method for Java Code Vulnerability";

 All code running in python3.6;